NME critique service registration closed

 - COMPREHENSIVE NEWS MULTIMEDIA.
-Do you have a news magazine, a website and social media associated with both?
+Do you have a newspaper or magazine, plus a website and social media?
 Submit multiple media for a full evaluation of your entire news and journalism programs.
 These critiques include extensive comments from your evaluator.
-(Fee is $140 for a comprehensive evaluation.)
+(Fee is $150.)

-- RATINGS ONLY MULTIMEDIA.
-Submit your multimedia news operation for a ratings-only evaluation ($95).
+- RATINGS-ONLY NEWS MULTIMEDIA.
+Submit your multimedia news operation for a ratings-only evaluation ($80).
 These critiques include no comments from your evaluator.
-(Fee is $95.)
+(Fee is $80.)

 - General Practices